nipype/pydra/docs/source/reference/glossary.rst

 .. glossary::

     Cache-root
-        The directory where cache directories for tasks to be executed are created.
+        The root directory in which separate cache directories for each job are created.
-        Task cache directories are named within the cache root directory using a hash of the task's parameters, so that the same task with the same parameters can be reused.
+        Job cache directories are named within the cache-root directory using a unique checksum for the job based on the task's parameters and software environment, so that if the same job is run again the outputs from the previous run can be reuused.

     Combiner
         A combiner is used to combine :ref:`State-array` values created by a split operation